bluekitchen/btstack/doc/manual/docs/protocols.md

 telecommunication like Head-Set Profile, Hands-Free Profile, Object Exchange (OBEX) etc.

+### No RFCOMM packet boundaries {#sec:noRfcommPacketBoundaries}

+As RFCOMM emulates a serial port, it does not preserve packet boundaries.

+On most operating systems, RFCOMM/SPP will be modeled as a pipe that allows to write a block of bytes.
+The OS and the Bluetooth Stack are free to buffer and chunk this data in any way it seems fit.
+In your BTstack application, you will therefore receive this data in the same order, but there are no guarantees as how it might be fragmented into multiple chunks.

+If you need to preserve the concept of sending a packet with a specific size over RFCOMM, the simplest way is to prefix the data with a 2 or 4 byte length field and then reconstruct the packet on the receiving side.

+Please note, that due to BTstack's 'no buffers' policy, BTstack will send outgoing RFCOMM data immediately and implicitly preserve the packet boundaries, i.e., it will send the data as a single RFCOMM packet in a single L2CAP packet, which will arrive in one piece.
+While this will hold between two BTstack instances, it's not a good idea to rely on implementation details and rather prefix the data as described.

 ### RFCOMM flow control {#sec:flowControlProtocols}

 RFCOMM has a mandatory credit-based flow-control.
 This means that two